mshooter/MachineLearningBone/README.md

-# Internal Bone Reconstruction using Machine Learning
+# 3D Reconstruction of porous object using Machine learning

 For my Research and Development unit (Bournemouth University Level6) I decided to 3D reconstruct a porous object such as a bone with the help of machine learning.
 The database that we used were mice tibia CT-scans.
 I collaborated with a classmate, Lucien Hugueniot.